WebexCC-SA/LAB-1251/docs/lab09_AdmCtrlUserFeatures.md

 # Lab 9 - Admin-controlled user features

-In tdis lab, you will learn to configure admin-controlled user features.
+In this lab, you will learn to configure admin-controlled user features.

 ## Login Credentials